bobbingwide/uk-tides/readme.txt

 2. sample output for Portsmouth, Hants - from tidetimes.co.uk

 == Upgrade Notice ==
+= 1.6.2 =
+Tested with WordPress 4.4.2.
+Should not crash when tracing is active.

 = 1.6.1 =
 Tested with WordPress 4.4.
 Now dependent upon oik v2.5 or higher.